 ...

-Whenever the height of a modal changes though it is exposed, you need to summon $(' #myModal'). data(' bs.modal'). handleUpdate()
+</div>Whenever the height of a modal changes though it is exposed, you need to summon $(' #myModal'). data(' bs.modal'). handleUpdate() to regulate the modal's location incase a scrollbar shows up.

 Setting YouTube videos in modals demands extra JavaScript not in Bootstrap to instantly stop playback and more.